daplayer/tagging/README.md

 This library reads and set tags in a synchronous way.
 It comes with two handy methods: `get` and `set`.

+**Important note**: This project is usable in any of your project but since it's mainly intented to be used inside DaPlayer, it can only deal with absolute paths so don't expect it to automatically expand paths such as `../folder/audio.mp3`.

 ### Getting audio tags

 Reading audio tags is fairly easy, you just need to rely on the `get` method